en

 If you get lost, do not hesitate to open the Help section where you can also find all the keyboard shortcuts (see later).

 You don't remember in which project your mind map was?
 No problem.
-Go to the More menu in the top right corner and hit Mind Maps.
+Go to the Global menu in the top right corner and select Mind Maps.
 This is a global overview of all the mind maps that are accessible to you according to project membership and your role in the projects.

 Next, if you edit a mind map, the map will lock for 3 minutes so that other users cannot change the mind map you are currently working on.
 After 3 minutes, whoever is the first one to make the next change will become the editor of the mind map and others have to wait.
 When waiting, you will see a lock symbol with information on who else is currently editing the map.
 The map is just read-only.
 Unfortunately, we are not able to make mind maps work in a collaboration mode.